 For three decades, the Pentagon told defense contractors to consolidate.
-Now it's paying $1 billion to help one spin off—and the strategy is cascading across the entire defense industrial base.
-The Defense Department announced in January 2026 it will take an equity stake in L3Harris's solid rocket motor business, which will become a separate publicly traded company in the second half of 2026.
-It's the first time the Pentagon has directly invested in a defense supplier rather than simply buying its products.
-By early February, the model had already proven its power: Congress passed an $838.7 billion FY2026 defense budget with $2.9 billion earmarked specifically for munitions and industrial capacity expansion, and Raytheon announced five landmark framework agreements to triple Tomahawk production and double AMRAAM output over seven years.
+Now it's paying $1 billion to help one spin off, taking an equity stake in L3Harris's solid rocket motor business in January 2026 — the first time it has directly invested in a defense supplier.
+Congress passed an $838.7 billion FY2026 defense budget with $2.9 billion for munitions and industrial capacity expansion, while Raytheon announced five framework agreements to triple Tomahawk production and double AMRAAM output.

 Thomas Paine